DIPlib/diplib/README.md

   see dependencies/eigen3/LICENSE.txt
   (we do not use any of the components with more restrictive licenses)

-- DocTest
+- DocTest (its use can be disabled)
   Copyright 2016-2017 Viktor Kirilov
   The MIT License (MIT)
   see dependencies/doctest/LICENSE.txt

 - The DFT algorithm out of OpenCV 3.1
-  Copyright 2000, Intel Corporation
+  Copyright 2000 Intel Corporation
   Intel License Agreement For Open Source Computer Vision Library
   see src/transform/opencv_dxt.h